Devour (video game): Development

 Devour was created by Joe Fender & Luke Fanning, the two developers of indie game studio Straight Back Games as their second game.
-Originally released on the 28th January 2021 with the single map "Farmhouse", three additional free maps have been released, starting with the spider-oriented "Inn" in September 2021.
+Originally released on the 28th January 2021 with the single map "Farmhouse", four additional free maps have been released, starting with the rat-themed Asylum on April 21, 2021.

 Reception

 Reception for the game has been generally positive, with particular focus on its frightening atmosphere, good value, and positive referrals to Phasmophobia, which entered early access four months prior to the release of Devour.
 Gamesradar approved of its "highly stressful, fast-paced, downright scary experience".